Wilsons Promontory National Park: Wildlife

 The Wilsons Promontory National Park is home to a wide range of wildlife species, including kangaroos, wombats, echidnas, emus, a wide range of small marsupials, and numerous species of birds, most prominent among which are the rosellas.
 Generally, the wildlife around Tidal River is accustomed to human presence, and many of the animals and birds near the campsites will approach humans, accept food from them, or even enter their tents uninvited.
 It is, however, illegal to feed wildlife and if one is found to be feeding them you will be issued with a fine by Parks Victoria staff.

 Outside the camping area, the wildlife is less accustomed to humans, and may be more difficult to spot.
 Possums can be quite easily found with a torch at night, and kangaroos and emus are often seen in large numbers on either side of the road on the way in to the National Park.
 Swamp wallabies are frequently spotted on many of the walks, as are a variety of bird species.
 The northern section of the park is also home to an abundance of snakes.

-Southern right whales nowadays show slow but steady recovery and started using the area as a nursery like what was used to be along with humpback whales that tend to pass through the area rather than long stay.
-Killer whales, dolphins, seals, sea lions, and penguins can be seen more regularly.